damenturnbull/gobot/README.md

 ## Assumptions

-- Robot has geolocation awareness ie. Robot is responsible for knowing what it's x and y coordinates are in relation to the tabletop.
-Robot can report this.
+- Robot has geolocation awareness ie. Robot is responsible for knowing it's position on the tabletop.

 ## Features / Dependencies